ponylang/rfcs/text/0000-crypto.md

 *Security must be the first priority of this package.*

-The package will include the following interfaces:
+This package will use the OpenSSL crypto library through the C FFI.
+The following API will be used:

 - HashFunc

-	provides a hash() function that produces a fixed-length byte sequence based on the input sequence.
+    interface providing a hash() function that produces a fixed-length byte sequence based on the input sequence.

     Example use: